natemacinnes-okta/coveo-implementation-checker/allorgs/README.md

 - `debug` in InspectAllOrgs.js can be set to get additional debug info.
 - `nrofdaysAnalytics` is used to retrieve the nr of days for the Analytics.
 - `s3Loc` location pointing to the S3 location of the output.html results.
+- `addGoogleSheet` if all info also needs to be written to a Google Sheet.

 Speed, the application processes around 2 orgs a minute.